“With the price of life these days, you’ve got to get everything for free you can.”

 Other Revenue Sources

-It is not just ancillary, consumer taxes that help the travel industry stay profitable.
+The travel industry receives much ancillary income from sources other than customers.
 Airlines, for example, receive about 60 percent of their revenue from consumers directly and the other 40 percent from:

 - Selling frequent-flier miles to credit card companies (which the credit card companies, in turn, award to clients as an incentive to use airline-branded credit cards).